 If we wanted to calculate the mean of each of these marginal

-distributions (one for every xi), we could
+distributions (one for every \(x_i\)),

-with MARGIN = 2
+we could use apply with MARGIN = 2 to

-to summarize by
+summarize by column:

 ## x_insurance[1] x_insurance[2] x_insurance[3] x_insurance[4] x_insurance[5]